Too long; didn't solve: Introduction

 The modern landscape of large language model (LLM) evaluation is increasingly shaped by advances in reasoning-oriented models.
 In the context of mathematical reasoning, benchmarks such as GSM8K \citep{gsm-8k}, MATH \citep{MATH}, MathArena \citep{math-arena}, OlympiadBench \citep{olympiadbench}, AGIEval \citep{agieval} and MathVista \citep{mathvista} have become standard tools for evaluating the capabilities of LLMs.
 These typically comprise problems designed to stress multi-step reasoning chains and often require a single numerical or symbolic answer.
 Sustained improvements in model performance have also recently motivated the development of more sophisticated benchmarks, such as FrontierMath \citep{frontiermath}, BIG-Bench Extra Hard \citep{bbeh} and GSM-Symbolic \citep{gsm-symbolic}, aimed at probing the limits of current systems across a range of metrics.

 Evaluation results on these benchmarks are typically reported by aggregating performance across categorical variables such as topic or difficulty level.
-While informative, these are discrete and can be both coarse and subjective, which may obscure structural patterns in model performance \citep{gsm-infty}.
-Related work has also highlighted broader challenges in evaluating reasoning systems, including issues of verification and reliability in mathematical outputs \citep{proof-or-bluff}.
-Similar concerns about the limitations of static benchmark evaluation have been raised in the broader literature on benchmark design \citep{dynabench}.
-In an effort to circumvent these limitations, we propose to examine continuous structural features of problems, focusing in particular on the word count of the problem statement and its associated solution, both authored by the same person.
+While informative, these labels are discrete, coarse, and partly subjective, which may obscure item-level structural patterns in model performance \citep{gsm-infty}.
+Related work has also highlighted broader challenges in evaluating reasoning systems, including issues of verification, reliability, and static benchmark design \citep{proof-or-bluff,dynabench}.
+These concerns point to a broader need for evaluation analyses that look beyond headline accuracy and examine how properties of benchmark items themselves shape model behaviour.

-The idea of studying prompt-level features appears extensively in the literature \citep{lost-middle, prosa, state-of-what-art, ruler, infbench} but has rarely been exploited in the specific arena of LLM mathematical reasoning.
-Unlike categorical labels, the structural length of prompts and provided solutions is a measurable, model-agnostic quantity worthy of exploration.
-In this work, we analyse how these structural variables relate to model failure on an adversarially constructed dataset of original expert-authored math problems, and, secondarily, how they relate to cross-model disagreement.
+In this work, we focus on one such class of item-level properties: continuous structural features of problems.
+Specifically, we study the word count of the problem statement and of the associated human-authored solution.
+The idea of studying prompt-level features appears extensively in the literature \citep{lost-middle, prosa, state-of-what-art, ruler, infbench}, but has rarely been exploited in the specific arena of LLM mathematical reasoning.
+Unlike categorical labels, length-based features are simple, reproducible, and model-agnostic measurements.
+They do not replace semantic notions such as topic or difficulty, but can reveal systematic variation hidden by coarser labels.

+We analyse how these structural variables relate to model failure on an adversarially constructed dataset of original expert-authored mathematics problems, and, secondarily, how they relate to cross-model disagreement.
+This is relevant for the broader evaluation community because apparent differences in mathematical ability may partly reflect structural properties of benchmark items rather than mathematical reasoning alone.
+As such, these item-level properties may be unreported confounders that distort current evaluations and leaderboards \citep{leaderboard-illusion}.